shaharkozi/ansible/README.md

 ## About:

-This is a reusable ansible module which used to deploy and destroy full env to aws on ec2 with docker.
+This is a reusable ansible simple module which used to deploy and destroy in one command full env to aws on ec2 with docker.

 ## How to deploy:
 1. Install ansible